 Nevada law as to lewd conduct offenses is generally modeled upon California law.
 But Nevada’s statutes cast a wider net and impose harsher punishments.

-California's Penal Code 647a Lewd Conduct in Public prohibits touching oneself sexually in public, when third parties are present who might be offended.
-Nevada's NRS 201.210 Open or Gross Lewdness is based on a similar concept, but applies regardless of whether a third party who might be offended is present.
-Two persons engaged in sexual activity in a public location can be charged under NRS 201.210 even if they are the only two people at the location.
+NRS 201.210 is Nevada’s law on open or gross lewdness.
+It is similar to PC 647a but applies regardless of whether a third party who might be offended is present.
+Two persons engaged in sexual activity in a public location can be charged under NRS 201.210 even if they are the only two people at the site.

-In terms of penalties, a person convicted of second offense of Nevada's NRS 201.210 is guilty of a felony.
+A person convicted of a second offense of Nevada’s NRS 201.210 is guilty of a felony.
 A second offender under California Penal Code 647a still faces only a misdemeanor.

-California's Penal Code 288 defines lewd acts with a child under the age of 14 .
-Nevada's NRS 201.230 —lewdness with a child under 14 —is almost an identical statute.
-Both make it a crime to touch anywhere on the child's body if the touching is done for the sexual gratification of either the perpetrator or the child.
+California’s Penal Code 288 defines lewd acts with a child under 14.
+Nevada’s NRS 201.230 applies to lewdness with a child under 16.
+Both make it a crime to touch children anywhere on their bodies if the touching is done for the sexual gratification of either the perpetrator or the child.